 The funeral took place on Sunday morning.
 Approximately 5,000 people, headed by her son, the Rebbe, accompanied Rebbetzin Chana to her resting place at the Chabad cemetery in Queens, New York.
 Participants remember the Rebbe weeping profusely at her burial.

-The Rebbe sat shiva in Rebbetzin Chana’s apartment as thousands paid their condolences.
-Throughout the year of mourning, the Rebbe held a farbrengen every Shabbat afternoon and, in his mother’s honor, devoted a special segment to explaining the commentary of Rashi on the Torah portion of the week.
+The Rebbe sat shivah in Rebbetzin Chana’s apartment, as thousands paid their condolences.
+Throughout the year of mourning the Rebbe held a farbrengen every Shabbat afternoon and, in his mother’s honor, devoted a special segment to explaining the commentary of Rashi on the Torah portion of the week.
 He introduced a unique approach to the study of Rashi, revolutionizing Torah study.
 The Rebbe continued his Rashi talks throughout the rest of his life.

-Rebbetzin Chana’s headstone contains mention of her husband’s exile and passing
+Rebbetzin Chana’s headstone mentions her husband’s exile and passing

 especially entrusted to women—challah

-—correspond to the letters of his mother’s name “Chana,” and encourage all women and girls to strengthen their commitment to Torah and Mitzvot
+—correspond to the letters of his mother’s name, Chana, and encouraged all women and girls to strengthen their commitment to Torah and mitzvot.